 So, this is not simply a list to me, it is a reckoning; a walk through my past.

-Okay enough blah, blah, blah.
-I present to you Huff''s 19 favorite authors (I'm sure after I post this, I'll think of several more, so I reserve the write to edit):
+With that, I present to you Huff''s 19 favorite authors (I'm sure after I post this, I'll think of several more, so I reserve the write to edit):

 They are in no particular order.
 For me, trying to put books in order of favorites would be like listing which child I like best - totally not cool.
 I also had a little trouble narrowing it down to specific books, so instead of dithering, I decided to just get something down and start with authors.